Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Experiments

 \subsection{Additional Analysis}

-We perform ablation studies in \cref{sec:ablation} to study the effects of sparsity and initialization strategies in designing the learnable modulator $\mathcal{F}$.
-Complexity analysis is done in \cref{sec:complexity_analysis} where we show that prime attention can exhibit lower \textit{effective} complexity than standard attention.
-In addition, we perform an attention map analysis in \cref{sec:attention_map_analysis} for both standard and prime attention and uncover that prime attention is potent enough to act as a hybrid CD/CI model in certain instances.
+We perform ablation studies in \Cref{sec:ablation} to study the effects of sparsity and initialization strategies in designing the learnable modulator $\mathcal{F}$.
+Complexity analysis is done in \Cref{sec:complexity_analysis} where we show that prime attention can exhibit lower \textit{effective} memory and computation time than standard attention.
+We also experiment modulating only $K$ and only $V$ in \Cref{sec:ablation_kv} and show that modulating both $K$ and $V$ as we do in our methodology make sense empirically as well as intuitively.